This page may contain affiliate links. Learn More.

 Learning shapes and colors is an important part of school readiness skills.
 See how easy and fun it can be with shape bean bags.
+It’s a great home daycare activity!

 The best way for kids to learn is through play.
 Playing with bean bags is a favorite activity around here, so when I found these shape bean bags, I was excited.
 I also really love simple and easy activities for kids.
 I don’t have the time or brainpower to be cutting out 1000 pieces of a game or reinventing the wheel.